 Acoustic wall panels are often the go-to choice for acoustical treatment.
 They are available in a wide variety of core materials and finishes.
 The most popular are fabric wrapped panels.
 With so many color choices available, you are sure to find something to complement the existing decor.
 With a range of sizes, they offer the most versatility when designing the auditorium’s acoustic treatment.
 There are even options for panels with artwork.
 If a seamless look is desired, a stretch wall system may be professionally installed.
 A fabric track system provides the flexibility to use different materials behind the fabric, to either increase or decrease absorption.

 If the auditorium does not have carpet and padded chairs, there will most likely be issues with floor to ceiling reflections.
-These can be addressed by suspending ceiling clouds.
-These provide the same function as wall panels, but actually provide additional absorption, since the back side of the cloud will absorb sound as well.
+Address these concerns by suspending ceiling clouds.
+These are more effective than wall panels since the back side of the cloud will absorb sound as well.
 As an alternative to ceiling clouds, acoustical foam may be glued direct to the ceiling surface.

 For spaces looking that only require music clarity, they may use a combination of absorptive panels in conjunction with sound diffusers.
 Diffusers disperse and scatter the sound to reduce standing waves while maintaining sound clarity.